 Condition requirement Means of monitoring during period under review Compliance achieved?
-8. Provision of annual report detailing all records collected in accordance with conditions 6 & 7.
+5. The injection of fluids shall be confined to the Mount Messenger Formation, deeper than 970 m true vertical depth below ground level.
+Review of "Injection Operation Management Plan," well construction log and injection data.
+Yes 6.
+Recording requirements for discharge volumes, rates, and pressures.
+Receipt of well discharge data.
+Yes 7.
+Chemical analysis of discharge.
+Receipt of discharge analysis results.
+Yes 8.
+Provision of annual report detailing all records collected in accordance with conditions 6 & 7.
 Receipt of satisfactory information.
 Yes 9.
 Notification provision.
 Received five working days prior to consent exercise.
 Yes 10.
 Submission of an Injection Operation Management Plan.
 Receipt of satisfactory information.
 Yes 11.
 The consent holder shall ensure that the exercise of this consent does not result in contamination of or potential risks to any usable freshwater aquifer.
 Assessment of injection records and results of groundwater sampling and analysis programme.
 Yes 12.
 This is a lapse condition.
 Receive notice of exercise of consent.
 Yes 13.
 This is a review condition.
-N/A N/A erall assessment of consent compliar his consent High Overall assessment of administrative performance in respect of this consent High
+N/A N/A Overall assessment of consent compliance and environmental performance in respect High of this consent Ove erall assessment of administrative pe rformance in respect of this consent High